Is Delta 8 Legal in Minnesota? MN State Laws 2023

 Where to Buy Delta 8 THC in Minnesota

-However, we no longer recommend buying locally due to a shocking number of low-quality products, some of which can be dangerous for your health.
+However, if you live outside Minnesota and are looking for delta 8 products, know that we no longer recommend buying locally due to a shocking number of low-quality products, some of which can be dangerous for your health.

 The Delta 8 space is unregulated, so you need to do your due diligence before handing your hard-earned money to local vendors.